HONEST SCRAP (1980-2024)

 I ended up with a lot of friends for life.
 One was and is, Joe Brick, although. since 2022 he’s retired from brick recycling, and, to be honest, slowly dying, without his wife who died of covid in January, 2022.
 Joe buried her, went back to the brick yard, but his heart gave out, and he’s been stuck at home, since.

 This was Joe’s last brick yard, another classic Rust Belt neighborhood of both closed and operational industries, and, abandoned and occupied homes and shops.
-His son has taken over the work now, as Joe is laid up at home for over three years now.
+Part of a much larger yard including abandoned industrial structures.
+Randy, the owner and a major demolition contractor, would drop loads of bricks from the many buildings and factories torn down over a period of forty years.
+Joe’s son,Mike, has taken over the work now, as Joe is laid up at home for over three years.
+When his wife died in 2022 from covid, then Joe had a heart attack, he began to stay at home and stopped working the first time in his life.

 VIEW the slideshow.